IKOR-GmbH/sip-framework/docs/README.md

 As we can see each external endpoint, definition is followed by explicit setting of id.
 Although it's not mandatory, doing so is highly recommended especially in case of outgoing endpoints.
-This will provide a reference of the external endpoints, which can be used for different functionalities, like mocking, custom health check or other functionalities that are yet to come.
+This will provide a reference of the external endpoints, which can be used for different functionalities, like custom health check, testing with test-kit or other functionalities that are yet to come.
 Notice that in case of incoming endpoints (those in "from" statement), following id refers to the routeId.

 ### Configuration properties